catch/objc-api/README.markdown

 # libCatchClient
-CatchClient is an Objective-C library for iOS and MacOS X.  It makes it easy to use the Catch.com API.
+CatchClient is an Objective-C library for iOS and MacOS X.  It makes it easy to use the [Catch.com REST API](https://developer.catch.com/docs/rest_overview).
 Here's a quick preview...

 ```objc
 CatchClient *client = [[[CatchClient alloc] initWithAppName:@"MyCoolApp"